qpluo/qpluo.github.io/README.md

 I teach courses at both the undergraduate and graduate levels.
 The courses that I have been teaching include _An Introduction to Linguistics, Semantics, The syntax of Chinese, Topics in Chinese Semantics, etc._

-I am a doctoral student supervisor in Chinese linguistics.
-Prospective students interested in Chinese linguistics (towards an MPhil or PhD degree) are encouraged to contact me via email.
+I have the qualification to supervise doctoral students in linguistics.
+Prospective students interested in Chinese linguistics (towards an MPhil or PhD degree) are encouraged to send me emails for further details.